-Thirty-three years ago, on April 25, 1986, the Judds' freshman album, Why Not Me, was certified platinum, for sales of one million copies.
+Thirty-six years ago today, on April 25, 1986, the Judds' freshman album, Why Not Me, was certified platinum, for sales of one million copies.

 Why Not Me, which was released on Oct.
 15, 1984, includes three No. 1 singles: the title track, "Girls' Night Out" and "Love Is Alive."
 The record stayed at the top of the charts for three weeks in early 1985, ending George Strait's two-week run with Does Fort Worth Ever Cross Your Mind.

 Brent Maher -- who produced all five of the Judds' studio albums and wrote several of their hit singles, including "Why Not Me" -- says that, three decades later, he can appreciate "how well the records seem to stand up."